IEP vs 504 Plan: What’s the Difference?

 What’s the Advantage of Having an IEP or 504 Plan?

-IEPs and 504 plans exist to help students with disabilities – ranging in severity from minor learning impairments to major intellectual, emotional, or physical disabilities – keep up with the curriculum and succeed in school.
+IEPs and 504 plans exist to help students with disabilities — ranging from minor learning impairments to major intellectual, emotional, or physical disabilities — keep up with the curriculum and succeed in school.
 They allow students to thrive in a general education classroom while helping to minimize disruption to their learning.

-How to Tell if a Student Needs an IEP vs 504 Plan
+How To Tell if a Student Needs an IEP vs 504 Plan

 While parents can pay for a private evaluation and present the report to the school administrator, schools are not obligated to adopt those recommendations.
 The school must carry out an independent evaluation of the student to determine their eligibility.